jnozzi/cocoadev.com/markdown/BestWayToWriteToBSDDevice.md

 ----

-I was the author of General/MacDialer, a speed dial application that integrated with your Address Book.
+I was the author of MacDialer, a speed dial application that integrated with your Address Book.
 The modem can do much more than just connect to the internet.
 Apple provides only so much.
 Developers can issue AT command and communicate with the modem to do some interesting things. -G

 ----
 I found myself wondering how to accomplish exactly the same thing a while back, while trying to get my phonebook off my mobile phone.
 Here's the bit of code I came up with for connecting to the phone; hopefully it's useful to you.
 For what it's worth, I hereby put this into the public domain.